K1ngst0m/slang-mode/README.md

 ### Vanilla Emacs

 1. Download or clone the `slang-mode.el` file
-2. Place it in a directory in your Emacs load path
+2. Place it in a directory in Emacs load path
 3. Add to your `.emacs` or `init.el`:

 ```elisp